 As for the environment, roughly 117 million metric tons of carbon dioxide are released into the air each year as a result.
 To discover more about air conditioning, you can explore this cool Energy Saver 101 infographic on home cooling.

 Maintain Your A/C Unit Like A Pro!

-Anyone living in Austin, Texas, that has experience A/C failure during middle of one our brutal summer times understands that it is an absolute nightmare!
+Anyone living in Austin, Texas, that has experience A/C failure during the middle of one of our brutal summer times understands that it is an absolute nightmare!
 I’ve been spoiled by modern luxuries like air conditioning.
-I have no idea how people used to make through countless days of 100 degree weather without it!
+I have no idea how people used to make it through countless days of 100-degree weather without it!

 The point is that you rely on your air conditioning system to keep your home cool and to make your life more comfortable.
 But to maximize the efficiency and the lifespan our your A/C system, it requires regular maintenance to sustain optimal performance.